 Step 5: Make an appointment to file

-Whether it’s calling your tax pro (which I still need to do, *makes myself a note*), or filing everything yourself, you need to make an appointment to get your taxes done.
+Whether it’s calling your tax pro, or filing everything yourself, you need to make an appointment to get your taxes done.

 I like to do all of my admin tasks and errands on Fridays, when I don’t take clients calls or do business coaching sessions.
 This is when I organize my mail, check my PO box at the post office, deposit checks at the bank, and file away any and all paperwork that’s accumulated throughout the week.

 Anyways, if you don’t have a set day of the week to handle admin tasks, then try to block off a Saturday morning for prepping your taxes.